 2.011 Conference

-Welcome to the Library 2.011 worldwide virtual conference, November 2 - 4, 2011.
-This free conference is being held online, in multiple time zones, over the course of two days (three actual calendar days when including all time zones).
-To register to attend, please join this site (NOTE that you may still attend sessions while your registration is pending).
+The Library 2.011 worldwide virtual conference was held November 2 - 4, 2011.
+This free conference was online, in multiple time zones, over the course of two days (three actual calendar days when including all time zones).

-Here is a special conference welcome from Mohammad Qayoumi, president of San Jose State University:
+Here was a special conference welcome from Mohammad Qayoumi, president of San Jose State University:

 Steve Hargadon, the founder of Classroom 2.0 (http://www.classroom20.com) and the Global Education Conference (http://www.globaleducationconference.com), is the founding co-chair of the Library 2.011 conference.
 Steve hosts the popular FutureofEducation.com interview series, and has consulted on social media and education for PBS, Intel, Ning, Microsoft, KnowledgeWorks Foundation, CoSN, MERLOT, the U.S. State Department, the and the U.S. Department of Education's Office of Educational Technology.